yard

 Tired of your geraniums blooming hard in June and sulking by August?
 Deadheading fixes that.
 Snipping off spent clusters tells the plant to push new buds instead of seeds.
 The trick is knowing how far down to cut without shearing off healthy growth.

-This covers the essentials: tools, timing, and technique for both zonal and ivy geraniums in beds and containers.
-The same approach also helps with other bloomers like reblooming roses and colorful fillers such as summer salvia.
-By the end, you will be able to clean up plants fast and keep color going until frost.
+Use this for tools, timing, and technique on both zonal and ivy geraniums in beds and containers.
+The same approach also helps with other bloomers like reblooming roses.
+Colorful fillers such as summer salvia respond to the same steady cleanup, so you can keep color going until frost.

 lightbulbWhy Deadheading Geraniums Works